rozek/node-red-ai-toolkit/README.md

 * only have moderate knowledge of programming (or just limited time) and/or
 * don't want to spend money or want your data to leave your machine.

-> this repository should currently be considered as "work-in-progress".
-It's the author's contribution to the [Backdrop Build](https://backdropbuild.com/) contest which means that it is planned to be "shipped" in the beginning of December 2023.
+> this repository should currently be considered as "work-in-progress" and is the author's contribution to the [Backdrop Build](https://backdropbuild.com/) contest.
+Please see this as kind of a "preview": since I'm currently in hospital because of a cancer surgery, I have to pause for a week but will continue developing from Dec, 11th on.

 > Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.